 The New Forest is renowned for its wild ponies and you won’t have to look far to find them.
-You will often spot them nibbling on a garden hedge or grazing on nutritious gorse by the roadside – but they’re not the only animals who love this South Coast spot.
+You will often spot them nibbling on a garden hedge or grazing on gorse by the roadside – but they’re not the only animals who love this South Coast spot.
 Free-roaming donkeys, deer and cattle also abound and with more than 140 miles of tracks and footpaths to explore, the New Forest is a treat for dogs, too.
-Whether you’re into learning about history or hiking with your four-legged friend, there are plenty of places you can explore together – with pet-friendly pubs and cafes to boot.
+Whether you’re keen to learn about history or hike with your four-legged friend, there are plenty of places you can explore together.

-Car fanatics should head to Beaulieu National Motor Museum, where you can see everything from vintage vehicles to the latest supercars.
-There are more than 250 cars on display in the main museum but guests can also enjoy access to a stately home, abbey and a series of ever-changing exhibits and events.
+Car fanatics should head to Beaulieu National Motor Museum.
+Here, you can see everything from vintage vehicles to the latest supercars.
+There are more than 250 cars on display in the main museum but guests can also enjoy access to a stately home, abbey and ever-changing exhibits.

 Dogs are welcome in the grounds and gardens but not in any of the museum buildings.
 Some people leave their pets outside while they nip in to have a look around but understandably, not everyone is keen to do this.
 Tickets also cost £24.75 per adult, so do bear in mind the above when visiting with your four-legged friend.

-Wild donkeys and ponies may be the star attraction of the New Forest but Bolderwood Deer Sanctuary is well worth a visit, too.
-Sightings aren’t guaranteed but between April and September, the deer are regularly fed by forest rangers so there’s a good chance you’ll get lucky.
+Wild donkeys and ponies may be the star attraction of the New Forest but Bolderwood Deer Sanctuary is worth a visit, too.
+Between April and September, the deer are fed by forest rangers so there’s a good chance you’ll get lucky.
 Dogs on leads are welcome and there are some great walks around the sanctuary, too.
 It’s free to enter but a £2 donation is suggested for parking.

 Any self-respecting Sherlock fan should also pencil in a visit to Minstead.
-Sir Arthur Conan Doyle, who created the character, was laid to rest in this peaceful village and you can visit his grave in the grounds of All Saints Church.
+Sir Arthur Conan Doyle, who created the character, was laid to rest in this peaceful village.
+You can visit his grave in the grounds of All Saints Church.

-WHERE’S GOOD FOR WALKIES?
 The New Forest was designated a national park in 2005 so is understandably popular with walkers and hikers.
-Check out the New Forest National Park Authority website for some great walk suggestions, such as the two-mile circular loop around scenic Ober Park.
+Check out the New Forest National Park Authority website for some great walk suggestions.
+These include the two-mile circular loop around scenic Ober Park.
 There is even a free app where you can download the most popular routes.
-Walkers are advised to stick to the main tracks between March and July, when birds are nesting on the ground, and to follow the Dog Walking Code.
+Walkers are advised to stick to the main tracks between March and July, when birds nest on the ground, and to follow the Dog Walking Code.

-Regular readers of our Ruff Guides will know that we’re big fans of disused railway lines where you can walk for miles – often off-lead – without having to worry about passing traffic.
+Regular readers of our Ruff Guides will know that we’re big fans of walking along disused railway lines.
 Castleman’s Corkscrew is probably the New Forest’s best-known and the trail runs for nine miles from Brockenhurst Station to Burley.
 It takes it unusual name from Charles Castleman, who helped promote it, and the fact it cuts across the countryside.

 If you enjoy blending walks with history, try the Beaulieu to Buckler’s Hard walk for size.
-Back in the 18th Century, the ships for Nelson’s Navy were built at Buckler’s Hard and the site itself (which you need to pay £7.50 per adult to enter) has been preserved in time.
-To get there, follow the signs from Beaulieu village – the footpath tracks the river and is approximately two miles each way.
+Back in the 18th Century, the ships for Nelson’s Navy were built at Buckler’s Hard.
+The site itself (which you need to pay £7.50 per adult to enter) has been preserved in time.
+To get there, follow the signs from Beaulieu village.
+The footpath tracks the river and is approximately two miles each way.
 For more walk inspiration, click here.

 Anyone visiting Minstead to pay tribute to Sir Arthur Conan Doyle should also pop in to the Trusty Servant Inn.
-This traditional country pub loves dogs and is a great place for spotting wild donkeys and ponies to boot.
-It has a great range of food, from classic pub grub to burgers and stonebaked pizzas.
+This traditional country pub is a great place for spotting wild donkeys and ponies to boot.
+Dogs are very welcome here and owners can enjoy everything from classic pub grub to stonebaked pizzas.
 Vegetarians are well catered for too, with their own section on the menu.

-WHERE SHOULD I STAY?
 If you’re looking to bed down in the heart of the New Forest, consider The White Buck in Burley.
 This stylish country house, operated by Fuller’s, ticks all the boxes.
 Not only is it a great pub and restaurant but it has 20 lovely rooms, many of which are dog-friendly.
 You’re sure to come across plenty of thirsty pooches in the bar, too!
-Rooms start from £79, plus £15 per dog per night – read my review of the hotel by clicking here.

-Pebble Cottage is also an excellent option for those who prefer self-catering accommodation.
+If you prefer self-catering accommodation, try Shorefield Country Park.
+This holiday park is set in a woodland location and has excellent facilities, including two swimming pools and a spa.
+Pebble Cottage is well worth considering, too.
 This cute two-bedroom property is situated in the semi-rural village of Hordle, near Lymington.
-The owner is a keen dog lover herself and as a result, two pets can stay free of charge at any one time.
-Weekly rates start from £500 but short breaks are also be arranged.
+The owner is a keen dog lover herself and as a result, two pets can stay free of charge.

-GET ME THERE: It’s easy to get to the New Forest, whatever your mode of transport is.
-It takes around 90 minutes by car from London – simply exit the M27 at Junction 1 and follow the signs to the forest.
+It’s easy to get to the New Forest, whatever your mode of transport is.
+It takes around 90 minutes by car from London.
+Simply exit the M27 at Junction 1 and follow the signs to the forest.
 From the west, take the A31 from Dorset and from the north, get on the A338 from Salisbury to Ringwood or the A36 to Totton in the east.